dimajix/flowman/docs/cli/index.md

 In order to efficiently work with larger data sets, Flowman also supports a client/server model where a kernel server is started within your Big Data environment and is accessed from the local development client via the Flowman Remote Shell.
-This significantly simplifies working with huge amounts of data from a developers client without the need to provide a direct network connectivity to data sources, YARN clusters, etc. The client only needs to connect to the Flowman Kernel server via a single port, and then all the work is performed by the server side.
+This significantly simplifies working with huge amounts of data from a developer's client without the need to provide a direct network connectivity to data sources, YARN clusters, etc. The client only needs to connect to the Flowman Kernel server via a single port, and then all the work is performed by the server side.
 * [Flowman Kernel Server](flowman-kernel/index.md)